Magnon corner states in twisted bilayer honeycomb magnets

-The magnon band structures of the TBHM system along the high symmetry line of the moir{\'e} Brillouin zone [see Fig. \ref{fig2}(a)] obtained by numerically diagonalizing $H_{\mathbf{k}}$ are shown in Fig.~\ref{fig2}.
-For comparison, we depict the magnon band structure of the TBHMs system without interlayer interaction $J_{\bot }/J=0$ in Fig.~\ref{fig2}(b).
+The magnon band structures of the TBHM system along a high symmetry line of the moir{\'e} Brillouin zone [see Fig. \ref{fig2}(a)] obtained by numerically diagonalizing $H_{\mathbf{k}}$ are shown in Fig.~\ref{fig2}.
+For comparison, we also depict the magnon band structure of the TBHMs system in the absence of interlayer interaction $J_{\bot }/J=0$ in Fig.~\ref{fig2}(b).
 It is found that the magnon band structure shows linearly dispersive bands around the moir{\'e} Brillouin Zone corner $\mathbf{K}$, which is identical to the monolayer honeycomb magnet.
 Subsequently, we present the magnon band structures of the TBHM system with a finite FM interlayer exchange interaction in Fig.~\ref{fig2}(c), where we set $J_{\bot }/J=0.2$ echoing the magnon energy spectrum of the system with open boundary conditions shown in Fig.~\ref{fig1}.
-We find that the finite FM interlayer coupling opens a sizable energy gap at the point $\mathbf{K}$.
+We conclude that the finite FM interlayer coupling opens a sizable energy gap at the point $\mathbf{K}$.
 The energy gap is topologically non-trivial since magnon corner states emerge within it when the open boundary condition is imposed.

-To further illustrate the topological properties of magnon band structures, we utilize the $\mathbb{Z}_2$ mirror winding number \cite{PhysRevLett.123.216803} as a topological invariant to characterize the higher-order magnon topology.
-The mirror winding number $\nu$ is defined in a mirror-invariant line $\Gamma$-M-$\Gamma$ in the moir{\'e} Brillouin zone, where $C_{2x}$ symmetry is preserved.
-Then we can decompose the Hamiltonian $H_{\mathbf{k}}( k_{x},0)$, which situates at this mirror-invariant line $\Gamma$-M-$\Gamma$, into two decoupled parts $H_{\pm}(k_{x}) $ by projecting $H_{\mathbf{k}}( k_{x},0) $ onto the subspace formed by the eigenvectors that correspond to the mirror eigenvalues $\pm1$ of the mirror operator $C_{2x}$.
+To further illustrate the topological properties of the magnon band structures, we utilize the $\mathbb{Z}_2$ mirror winding number \cite{PhysRevLett.123.216803} as a topological invariant to characterize the higher-order magnon topology.
+The mirror winding number $\nu$ is defined in a mirror-invariant line $\Gamma$-$M$-$\Gamma$ in the moir{\'e} Brillouin zone, where $C_{2x}$ symmetry is preserved.
+Then we can decompose the Hamiltonian $H_{\mathbf{k}}( k_{x},0)$, which situates at this mirror-invariant line $\Gamma$-$M$-$\Gamma$, into two decoupled parts $H_{\pm}(k_{x}) $ by projecting $H_{\mathbf{k}}( k_{x},0) $ onto the subspace formed by the eigenvectors that correspond to the mirror eigenvalues $\pm1$ of the mirror operator $C_{2x}$.
 The mirror winding number $\nu$ is defined as $\nu=\nu_{+}=\nu_{-}$ $(\operatorname{mod}2)$, where $\nu_{\pm}$ is the winding number in the two subsectors.